(Version reviewed: 1.0)

 This is another situation where I saw something on sale at Plugin Alliance and snapped it up in a blur.
 I had seen videos on the amps and I like Victor Smolski’s tone on the Almanac albums so it was a no brainer.
 I was expecting a high gain amp but not expecting everything else it brought along with it.

-It’s a surefire lock that the looks are going to be fantastic with any Brainworx sim and this one is not an exception to the rule.
-This is a FOUR-channel amp sim with a ton of ways to alter and enhance the tone.
-It’s like opening a big bag of your favorite snacks with all the tones you have at your disposal from square one.
+It’s a sure-fire lock that the looks and GUI in general are going to be top-notch with any Brainworx product and this one is not an exception to the rule.
+This is a four-channel amp sim with a nearly endless supply of ways to alter and enhance the tone.
+Users have the ability to dial in a truly great tone for just about anything with the versatility across the four channels.

 Starting with the clean tone, we have a nice, clear, articulate clean with warmth that you just don’t find in a lot of higher gain amps/sims.
 The clean tone is straight magic.
 I used it for a ska EP right after I bought it and the results were exactly what I was looking for.
 Add some modulation and reverb to create some really nice atmospheric tones.
 You can also give the clean some bite which is very useful when you just need your clean tone to cut just a bit more.